Last Updated on December 12, 2022

 Visa Fee for U.S. Citizens: $25 (1 month, single entry); $135 (1 month, multiple entry)

 To enter Vietnam, you need a Vietnamese visa, a visa exemption document, or a written approval letter for a visa upon arrival.
 You may obtain a visa or a visa exemption document from a Vietnamese Embassy or Consulate prior to traveling to Vietnam.
 The fees listed above are those for a visa issued by the Embassy of Vietnam and include the visa stamping fee, visa approval arrangement fee and processing fee.
-Payment is via money order.
+Payment is also via money order.
 The Embassy strongly recommends you obtain a visa before you depart for Vietnam.

 Additional information: Embassy of Vietnam; U.S. Department of State